- How does Aspire work?

 What kind of addresses does Aspire use?

 What is ASP?

-ASP is the native token of Aspire.
-It is a technical necessity for adding advanced features to Aspire, which by nature require a protocol aware currency. gAsp can only be aware of gAsp, while Aspire can be aware of both gAsp and ASP itself.
-This makes it possible to escrow funds, trade in a decentralized manner, and harness the full potential of programmable money.
+“ASP” is the native asset (token) of Aspire and some ASP (currently 10) is required as the fee to create new assets on Aspire.
+It is a technical necessity for adding advanced features to Aspire, which by nature require a protocol aware asset. gAsp can only be aware of gAsp, while Aspire can be aware of both gAsp and ASP itself as well as all assets created on Aspire.

 To learn more about ASP, see about ASP.

-Can I secure my ASP and tokens in cold storage?
+Can I secure my ASP and assets in cold storage?

 Is a 51% attack against Aspire possible?